ynput/OpenPype/website/docs/dev_publishing.md

 ### How to repair?

-Yout can fix this with "Repair" button on the right.
+You can fix this with the "Repair" button on the right.
 This will use '{expected_asset}' asset name and overwrite '{found_asset}' asset name in scene metadata.

 After that restart publishing with Reload button.
         </description>